nexema/tool/PLUGIN_PROTOCOL.md

 ... // other plugin options
 ```

-Also, Nexema will write to the bin stdio the json snapshot and finish it with the newline character \n.
+Also, Nexema will write to the binary stdio the json snapshot and finish it with the newline character \n.

 At this time, the plugin is responsible of generating the source code and must write to its stdout the following JSON when the process is finished: